corbado/example-passkeys-flutter/README.md

 create and configure a project in our [developer panel](https://app.corbado.com).
 Create an API secret [here](https://app.corbado.com/app/settings/credentials/api-keys) and add use your project ID to adjust the env.json file accordingly.
+(Switch the project ids there to your one)

 ### 3. Android

-To verify the app against your website which acts as "relying party" in the WebAuthn protocol, you need to host an assetlinks.json file on that website.
-Corbado automatically hosts this file at pro-xxx.auth.corbado.com for you (option 1).
-Alternatively, you can use your own website as relying party if you host the file yourself (option 2).

 ### 3.1.
+Obtain the SHA-256 fingerprint of your signing certificate

+The raw SHA-256 fingerprint of your debug signing key can be obtained by executing ```keytool -list -v -keystore ~/.android/debug.keystore -alias androiddebugkey -storepass android -keypass android```.

+We also need it base64URL encoded, so please take the SHA256 fingerprint from and enter it here: https://www.rapidtables.com/convert/number/hex-to-ascii.html.
+Next, copy the resulting string and enter it here: https://www.base64url.com/encode.
+Take the resulting base 64 URL encoded string and save it for later.

+### 3.1.
 Assetlinks.json
+For the webauthn protocol a relying party is needed.
+This is the domain which the passkey belongs to.
+To verify the app against a domain, you need to host the file at `domain/.well-known/assetlinks.json`.
+Corbado automatically provides you with an individual domain which hosts this file (pro-xxx.auth.corbado.com for you) (option 1).
+Alternatively, you can use your own website as relying party if you host the file yourself (option 2).

 #### 3.1.1.
 Option 1: Let Corbado host the assetlinks.json file automatically

-Your project has got its individual Corbado endpoint, located at pro-xxx.auth.corbado.com.
-Corbado automatically hosts the correct assetlinks.json on
+If you choose to let Corbado host the fi

 #### 3.1.2.
 Option 2: Remote hosting of the assetlinks.json

-### 3.4.
-Add authorized origin/android app in dev panel.

-If self hosted, add your page as rpID, if it is Corbado hosted, add pro-xxx.auth.corbado.com as rpID.

 If you want to host `assetlinks.json` yourself, use the following JSON template and store it under
 ```https://your-domain.com/.well-known/assetlinks.json```: